Welcome to the Daily Rewards review where we're going to answer the question: “Is Daily Rewards a scam?“

-If you’re friends got way too much time on his hands then you can send them over to Daily Rewards and earn 10% of what they earn every month.
-Referring friends is also another great way to earn money.
+If your family and friends have got way too much time on his hands then you can send them over to Daily Rewards and earn 10% of what they earn every month.

 Daily Rewards partner with other business that offer free trial offers and you can earn some points by signing up.

-Obviously this could end up costing you way more money than you’ll ever earn if you’re not careful so my advice to you is, if you’re going to do this, keep a calendar and remember to cancel any subscriptions before the trial end date ends or you will be charged.
+Obviously, this could end up costing you more money if you're not careful so keep a calendar and be sure to cancel subscriptions before trials end so you don't get charged.

-Once your account reaches a balance of $30.00, you can request a PayPal payment but let’s just say it’s going to take you a while to get there…
+Once you reach a balance of $30.00 you can request a PayPal payment, but let's just say it's going to take you a while to get there…

-Some people accuse Daily Rewards of exploitation; of using misleading marketing to lure people into giving them their personal information.
+Some people accuse Daily Rewards of exploitation and using misleading marketing to lure people into giving them their personal information.

-It’s not just Daily Rewards who’s guilty of massively underpaying the people generating income for them – I have reviewed dozens of survey sites in the last few months and nearly all have the same complaints against them.
+It's not just Daily Rewards who are guilty of massively underpaying the people generating income for them though – I have reviewed dozens of survey sites in the last few months who all have the same complaints stacked against them.

-I see people over the moon and boasting on Facebook about how they’ve earned $30 in 3 months without realising how ridiculous this sounds.
+I've seen people over the moon on Facebook boasting about how they've earned $30 in 3 months without realising how ridiculous this sounds!

-While thing like searching, watching videos and answering paid surveys might seem easy, you could easily end up investing God-knows how many hours and still not make enough to buy a McDonalds happy meal!
+While things like searching, watching videos and answering paid surveys might seem easy, you could end up investing God-knows how many hours and still not make enough to buy a McDonald's happy meal!

-I don’t Daily Rewards is a scam.
-If you do manage to get to the $30 amount I think they will pay you.
+Daily Rewards is NOT a scam.
+They are a legit survey site and if you manage to get to the $30 threshold amount they will usually pay you.

 But are they a legit way of making money online?
 Honestly I can't say they are…

-When you look at the average earnings per hour, the lack of surveys available and the sheer number of complaints aginast Daily Rewards online I think this is something you should avoid.
+When you look at the average earnings per hour, the lack of surveys available and the sheer number of complaints against Daily Rewards online I think this is something you should avoid.

 And if you’re not very careful to cancel the free offers before the end of the free trial date, Daily Rewards could end up taking more money out of account than it ever puts in.